openSUSE/openSUSE-release-process/Alpha.md

 We need to sync changes from certain SLE packages from SUSE:SLE-15-SPX:GA to Leap An example would be installation-images

-#### ask for kernel submission
-Responsible: rel-eng

-ask the kernel submission to prepare a Leap variant based on the SLE kernel

 #### enable bots/tools
 Responsible: rel-mgmt